Daniel Tiger's Neighborhood: Awards and nominations

 Daniel Tiger's Neighborhood has won and been nominated for several awards in children's broadcasting.
 It won Silver Parents' Choice Awards in 2013 and 2014, was nominated for the Television Critics' Association Award for Outstanding Achievement in Youth Programming in 2013 and 2014 and was a 2014 Prix Jeunesse International Selection.
 In 2019, it won the Daytime Emmy Award for Outstanding Pre-School Children's Animated Program.

+Impact

+A research paper showed that Daniel Tiger's Neighborhood had a lasting impact on teenagers who watched the show growing up.